mostlind/iter/README.md

 # Iter

 A wrapper around iterators exposing a set of high-level utility functions.
-Fully typed.
+Fully typed and tested.

 ## Conditional Methods